 Asking someone’s age, for example, is generally off-limits.
 However, it may be permissible to ask airline pilots as broader safety regulations exist around this.
 BFOQs are related to hiring based on age, sex, race, national origin, or religion.
 Most tech roles, however, shouldn’t come with any BFOQs so a feeling of discomfort is more than likely signals an inappropriate ask.What’s actually off-limits?

 Companies are not allowed to make hiring decisions based on any of the following (excluding in the case of BFOQs):

 While many seemingly innocent questions appear to be the interviewer’s attempt to get to know you (and may well be!), answering questions about your family status, religion, etc. may unfairly bias your interviewer and distract them from the real topic at hand: whether you’re the best candidate for this role.

 Be prepared to answer questions related to education, work experience, motivation, personal qualities, and future career plans.
 Be wary of questions violating personal boundaries.
 Employers are actually not entitled to ask such questions, and you do not need to answer them.
 As a jobseeker, this right is protected by the law.

-Whether you’re being asked maliciously or not, here’s your guide to handling inappropriate questions if they come up in an interview.
+Whether you’re being asked maliciously or not, here’s your guide to handling inappropriate questions if they come up in an interview.1.
+Are you married?

 It’s unlikely you will come across such a direct question.
 In fact, all questions related to a candidate’s marital status are technically illegal.
 However, some employers might overstep boundaries and ask about plans for marriage or work after the birth of children.
 This could be in an attempt to tease out answers about a candidate’s commitment to the company in the future.